Soptq/iotex-block-speed/README.md

 * Light-weighted and easy to modified
 * Realtime monitoring (live)

-**Any suggestion or possible improvement on this project is welcomed and appreciated!**
+**Any suggestion or possible improvement on this project is welcomed and appreciated!
+You can create a issue to contact me!**

 ## Installation